-- Stock option awards predominantly consist of nonqualified stock options rather than tax-favored incentive stock options. - All the companies granting options in the study utilize ratable vesting (a portion of the award vests each year during the vesting period) versus cliff vesting (the entire award vests at the end of the vesting period). - The charts below show the prevalence of various vesting periods and contractual terms for companies in our study group that granted stock options:
+- Stock option awards predominantly consisted of nonqualified stock options rather than tax-favored incentive stock options. - The charts below show the prevalence of the following details for companies in our study group that granted stock options: - Vesting Type - Ratable vesting a portion of the award vests each year during the vesting period; - Cliff vesting the entire award vests at the end of the vesting period; - Vesting Period; and - o Contractual Term.

-These observations are generally consistent with last year's report.
+Vesting type and contractual term are generally consistent with last year's report.
+However, vesting period has become more diverse.